abalabokhin/NWNForBG/README.md

 ---------------
 In development:

-- Converted (not yet) TIS files to have proper water overlay thanks to Sour, AGKanevchev and Apxu
+- Converted TIS and WED files to have proper water overlay thanks to Sour, AGKanevchev and Apxu
+- Converted WED files to remove black lines next to doors

 0.95 (1/12/24)